Bailsman-Group/bailsman-api-documentation/README.md

 In step A, we ask the authorization server to grant authorization to our client.
 The authorization server should prompt the user for recognition of this application; if granted, then access and refresh tokens are issued.
 The access token has a time-to-live value associated with it.

 When downloading protected resources (steps C and D), the access token must be presented.
-If an expired or invalid token is presented, it will be rejected.
+If an expired or invalid token is presented, it will be rejected (steps E and F).
+Then you should attempt a refresh (step G.) If the refresh fails, you should start over from step A.

 * ### Bailsman base URL